Smoothing effect for higher order dispersive equations and applications to nonlinear initial value problems: Introduction and main results

 \item[(ii)]Given $m \geq 0$, if $g \in H^m, f \in L^{2}([0,T];H^{m-\frac{p-1}{2}, \frac{\sigma}{2}} )$, then there exists a unique solution to \eqref{genCP} $u \in C([0,T];H^m)$ satisfying {

 } \end{itemize} In both cases, the positive constant $C_{m,T}$ is of the form $C_me^{C_m'T}$, with $C_m,C'_m>0$, and remains bounded as $T\to 0^+$. \end{Th}

 \begin{Rem} We see from the above theorem that the solution to \eqref{genCP} gains $p-1$ derivatives compared to $f$ and $\frac{p-1}{2}$ compared to the datum $g$ (c.f. \eqref{energy!!} and \eqref{energy!}) with respect to some weighted Sobolev norms, where the spatial weight depends on the decay assumption on the subleading term $a_{p-1}(t,x)$ (see \eqref{4}).
-Hence, it is possible to gain extra regularity with respect to the data paying some polynomial behaviour at $|x| \to \infty$.This is consistent with previous results obtained for Schr\"odinger-type or KdV-type equations, cf. \cite{chihara, KPRV, FS, FT}. \end{Rem}
+This is consistent with previous results obtained for Schr\"odinger-type or KdV-type equations, cf. \cite{chihara, KPRV, FS, FT}. \end{Rem}

+\begin{Rem} The proof of Theorem \ref{smoothing_theorem} is based on a suitable change of variable.
+This introduces new terms in the operator which allow to trigger an iterative application of sharp G{\aa}rding inequality with remainders, cf. Theorem \ref{thmg} below.
+In the application of this strategy, the precise assumptions \eqref{4}-\eqref{a1} on the lower order terms appearing in the theorem play a crucial role.
+The outcome is the transformation of the operator into a sum of suitable smoothing terms, of positive terms and of purely imaginary ones.
+In the application of the energy method the positive terms and the purely imaginary terms can be neglected and this leads the desired estimates \eqref{energy!} and \eqref{energy!!}. \end{Rem}

 As a classical application of smoothing estimates, similarly to \cite{FS,FT, KPRV} for the cases $p=2,3,$ in Section \ref{nonlinearapp} we prove a result of local existence and uniqueness for the nonlinear Cauchy problem